Early Menopause: Causes, Symptoms & Treatment Options

 Relationship Between Early Menopause and Fertility

-Early menopause once triggered can significantly impact fertility as it leads to a decrease in the number and quality of eggs.
+Early menopause, once triggered, can significantly impact fertility as it leads to a decrease in the number and quality of eggs.
 Women experiencing the onset of early menopause might face challenges in conceiving naturally.
 However, there are options available:

 Early menopause can have a substantial impact on fertility since it reduces the quantity and quality of eggs.
 Women going through early menopause may struggle to conceive naturally.
-However, there are a few treatment options available for assisted reproduction, such as.

-• Egg Freezing: Techniques for fertility preservation such as egg freezing can be considered if early menopause is diagnosed before a woman is ready to conceive.
+• Egg Freezing: Techniques for fertility preservation, such as egg freezing, can be considered if early menopause is diagnosed before a woman is ready to conceive.

 • Surrogacy: Surrogacy and adoption are two viable options for women affected by early menopause.